danielatrivella/NP3_MS_Workflow/README.md

 - - - -

-# Current Version 1.1.4
+# Current Version 1.1.5

 - NEW features:
-	- Added origin and class information to the UNPD compounds from NPClassifier, NPAtlas and ClassyFire.
+	- Creating the [M+H]⁺ networks directly in the pipeline (automated in step 10).
+Now the final output also contains the protonated IVAMN and SSMN in the molecular_networking output folder.

 - - - -

 # Tutorial Videos

-- [Tutorial 1](https://youtu.be/gtPhn5hPuuQ): Brief introduction, 'Getting Started' section and a [M+H]+ analysis
+- [Tutorial 1](https://youtu.be/gtPhn5hPuuQ): Brief introduction, 'Getting Started' section and a [M+H]⁺ analysis (which is now included in the current pipeline output)

 [![](https://markdown-videos.deta/youtube/gtPhn5hPuuQ)](https://youtu.be/gtPhn5hPuuQ)